anshu-me/git-demo/README.md

 # git-demo
-I'm trying to learn the very basics of github
+I'm trying to learn the very basics of github.
+Here is some description........